Timothy Stoen: Battling the Temple

 In July 1977, Jones moved several hundred Temple members to Jonestown, on the same night that an editor at New West magazine read Jones a pending article, written by Marshall Kilduff, detailing allegations of abuse by former Temple members.
 Two months later, a Georgetown court ordered the Temple to show cause why a final order should not be issued compelling the return of John to his mother.
 A few days later, the same court issued a second order for Jones' arrest.

 In fear of being held in contempt of the court orders, and in an attempt to further manipulate his followers, Jones staged a false sniper attack on himself and began a series of "White Night" rallies, called the "Six Day Siege", where he told Temple members about attacks from outsiders and had members surround Jonestown with guns and machetes.
 Angela Davis and Huey Newton communicated via radio-telephone to the Jonestown crowd, urging them to hold strong against the "conspiracy."
 Jones made radio broadcasts stating "we will die unless we are granted freedom from harassment and asylum."
 Guyanese Deputy Prime Minister Ptolemy Reid finally assured Jones' wife Marceline that Guyana Defence Force would not invade Jonestown.
 A court clerk refused to sign the arrest warrant for Jones, and there was talk of interference in the legal process by the Guyanese government.

-After this initial round of the Stoen custody dispute, Jones directed Temple members to write over a dozen foreign governments inquiring about their immigration policies in the event that they had to flee Guyana.
+After this initial round of the Stoen custody dispute, Jones directed Temple members to write to over a dozen foreign governments inquiring about their immigration policies in the event that they had to flee Guyana.
 He also wrote the U.S. State Department inquiring about North Korea and Albania.